PontusHorn/Pico-Tags/README.md

 {% endfor %}
 ```

+### Listing related documents

-You can add a sidebar listing documents with the same tags by including something like:
+You can list documents with the same tags as the current page by including something like this in your template:

 ```twig
 <aside>